Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

-- Always cut outer leaves that are at bottom without damaging baby kale leaves.
+- Always cut outer leaves that are at the bottom without damaging baby kale leaves.
 Never cut central bud as it is the growing area of the plant.

 - Do not pick too many leaves from a single plant at a time as it will affect its growth rate.
-Try to leave about 1/3 of leaves intact.
+Try to leave about 1/3 of the leaves intact.

 So, after knowing simply easy tricks, you can practice on your own to pick kale leaves from your garden.